CUBRID/cubrid-manual/en/sql/tuning.rst

 #.
 Using **Correlated Subquery**.

 #.
-When subqueries are used in predicates.
+Using subqueries in predicates.

 #.
 The view includes methods.